hjjg200/hjjg200.github.io/twitch3d/README.md

 # twitch3d

-This project is currently not maintained as [all embedded twitch players are designed to show some message frequently.](https://discuss.dev.twitch.tv/t/getting-a-message-on-my-embeds-that-goes-away-after-a-while/29592)
+This project is currently not actively maintained as [all embedded twitch players are designed to show some message frequently.](https://discuss.dev.twitch.tv/t/getting-a-message-on-my-embeds-that-goes-away-after-a-while/29592)

 ## TODO
 - [ ] Show message when empty streamer input